mauricerenck/indieConnector/README.md

 -   Receive Webmentions
 -   Send Webmentions
--   Post to Mastodon
+-   Post to Mastodon and Bluesky (POSSE)
--   Post to Bluesky
+-   Collect responses from Mastodon and Bluesky
 -   Act like a ActivityPub Instance

 This plugins handles all the stuff around Webmentions and then normalizes the format and triggers a hook.
 Other plugins can then subscribe to this hook and use the data.